• Skip to main content

 Notes

-*Oat flour - If you do not have any on hand, simply blend up some rolled or quick oats in the blender until they turn into flour.
-Use gluten-free ones, if needed.
-(1 cup oat flour = 90g)
+*Oat flour - If you do not have any on hand, blend some rolled or quick oats of equal weight in the blender until they turn into flour.

 Helpful tips